Kelly Marie Tran: 2020–present

 Tran voiced Raya in the Walt Disney Animation Studios production Raya and the Last Dragon, replacing Cassie Steele.
 Tran was set to voice Val Little in the Disney+ series Monsters at Work, but was replaced by Mindy Kaling.
 She has also been cast as Dawn in the film The Croods: A New Age, replacing Kat Dennings.

 Tran is an executive producer on Jeremy Workman's 2021 documentary Lily Topples the World, which follows 21-year-old domino toppling artist Lily Hevesh.
 The documentary premiered to critical acclaim at the 2021 South by Southwest Film Festival, where it won the Grand Jury Prize for Best Documentary.

 Tran is also an executive producer of the spoken-word poetry ensemble film Summertime, marking her second collaboration with Raya and the Last Dragon director Carlos López Estrada.
 Tran and Estrada announced that they were establishing a new production company called Antigravity Academy in November 2022, intending to help produce entertainment from and about people from historically excluded communities.
+In 2023, Tran starred in two films that premiered at film festivals: Tayarisha Poe's second feature film The Young Wife, alongside Kiersey Clemons, and Me, Myself & The Void.

 Upcoming projects

-Tran will next star in Tayarisha Poe's second feature film, The Young Wife, alongside Kiersey Clemons, and in Me, Myself & The Void.
+Tran will star in Rock Springs, for writer-director Vera Miao.
 She is also currently developing a biopic about civil rights activist and her close friend Amanda Nguyen.